-Chicago winters can be brutal.
-While the holiday season can provide distractions from the snow and freezing temperatures, the gloomy days often drag on well after the New Year.
+Chicago winters can be rough, and while the holiday season can help distract from the snow and freezing temperatures, the chilly, gloomy days typically drag on for months.

-The winter months can be particularly bad for those with the winter blues or seasonal affective disorder (SAD).
-About 14% of Americans get the winter blues, while 6% wrestle with full-blown SAD, a recurrent type of depression associated with the change in seasons.
-It typically starts in the fall and persists through the winter months.
+That brutal stretch can be particularly challenging for people with seasonal affective disorder, or SAD, a recurring type of depression associated with the change in seasons.
+It typically starts in the fall and persists through February or March.

 Do I have SAD, or is it just the winter blues?